 However, some locals still think the best pizza is to be found in the original location, plus the east side location is cozy and has a particular charm that can’t be found at the other locations, though parking is certainly more difficult.
 For a slice of great pizza and Milwaukee history, stop over to Zaffiro’s Pizza & Bar.

-Zaffiro’s has a limited menu of classics, meaning they do only a few things but they do them very well.
-For an appetizer, try the garlic bread ($4) or the fried eggplant ($8.95).
-A must-have is the Zaffiro’s Salad, which is good for a small group and comes with lettuce, green pepper, onions, mushrooms, pepperoni, mozzarella, and tomatoes ($12.25).
-The menu also has pasta entrees, in addition to some sandwich options, like the Sicilian steak sandwich ($10.75).
+Zaffiro’s has a limited menu of classics, meaning they do only a few things, but they do them very well.
+For an appetizer, try the garlic bread or fried eggplant.
+A must-have is the Zaffiro’s Salad, which is good for a small group and comes with lettuce, green pepper, onions, mushrooms, pepperoni, mozzarella, and tomatoes.
+The menu also has pasta entrees and some sandwich options, like the Sicilian steak sandwich.

 Most people head to Zaffiro’s for the pizza, which has some of the thinnest crust in the city, so if you like Milwaukee-style pizza, it is a must-try.
-The toppings are limited to the usual suspects if you build your own, or just go with one of the specialty pizzas, like the Everything, which comes with cheese, sausage, mushrooms, pepperoni, onions, green pepper, black olives, and with or without anchovies ($21.50/$24.25).
-Be sure to have some spumoni to clear your palate after the meal ($3.85).
+If you build your own, the toppings are limited to the usual suspects, or just go with one of the specialty pizzas, like the Everything, which comes with cheese, sausage, mushrooms, pepperoni, onions, green pepper, black olives, and with or without anchovies.
+Be sure to have some spumoni to clear your palate after the meal.

 - Address: 1724 N. Farwell Ave.